 So let’s understand what we are trying to solve.

 If you just need a utility for the smaller tasks, like reading prices from one or a few web pages, we can stop here.

-Beautifulsoup can handle most scenarios, and if you use Selenium, you can handle all remaining scenario.
+Beautifulsoup can handle most scenarios, and if you use Selenium, you can handle all remaining scenarios.

-Summary: It is a Utility for comparatively simple tasks.
+BeautifulSoup + Requests is a Utility for simpler tasks.

-In the job world, the problems that need to be solved by Web Scraping are much bigger and complex.
+In the job world, the problems that need to be solved by Web Scraping are much more extensive and complex.

-For example, “Get all product prices from these 10 sites” [Competitor Price Monitoring]
+For example, “Get all product prices from these ten sites” [Competitor Price Monitoring]

 “Get contact details of all Hiring managers from linked-in, along with their photo” [Sales Prospecting]